ska-sa/katgpucbf/doc/xbgpu.networking.rst

 ~~~~~~~~~~~~~~~~~~~~~

 As mentioned in :ref:`spead2-transports`, SPEAD2 defines a number of transports.
-This receiver only exposes three of these transports.
-The most important one is
+The most important one is the udp_ibv transport for normal operation.
-the udb_ibv transport for normal operation.
-Additionally, the PCAP and memory
+Additionally, the PCAP and memory transports are also exposed for debugging
-transports are also exposed for debugging and unit tests.
+and unit tests.

 Unit Tests
 ~~~~~~~~~~